service-mesh-patterns/service-mesh-patterns/README.md

-# layer5-repo-template
+# Service Mesh Patterns
-This repository is used as the boilerplate for consistency across all Layer5 repos.
+This repository contains a collection of functional examples to be used as patterns for operationalizing cloud native infrastruture and application deployments and applying best practices.

+Each pattern can be used as a template and is customizable.

 <div>&nbsp;</div>